November 14, 2019

 Due to the popularity of HGTV’s Fixer Upper there’s a good chance you’ve heard of a little thing called shiplap.
 Shiplap is wood paneling made of boards with notch and rabbet joints allowing boards to fit flush and tight against one another.
 Spacers are often used on the show to create a gap between boards.
 Centennial Woods makes shiplap boards with a nickel gap option that has a built-in gap of ⅛ inch.

-Neutral and timeless, shiplap looks great just about anywhere.
-Commonly painted white by Joanna Gaines, we prefer our shiplap to make a statement with reclaimed Wyoming snow fence wood.
-Here are a few ideas on how to use shiplap to make your next home or design project stand out.
+Shiplap looks great just about anywhere, especially in urban farmhouse designs.
+Commonly painted white by Joanna Gaines, we prefer shiplap to make a statement with the naturally aged patina of reclaimed Wyoming snow fence wood.
+Here are a few ideas of how to use shiplap in your next home or design project.

 Add an eye-catching element with a reclaimed wood shiplap fireplace or entertainment center surround.
 We love the way this Centennial Woods client contrasted their exposed brick fireplace with a custom finish.

 Hello, dinner party goals.
 Give your guests something to talk about with a beautiful accent ceiling made from shiplap in a herringbone pattern.

 There’s nothing quite as striking as complimentary accent patterns in a home.
 We love the way the marble fireplace in this Park City, Utah home brings out the gray hues in our Laramie finish shiplap.

 From modern farmhouse to industrial, shiplap has been experiencing a renaissance that we’re totally on board with (no pun intended).